AdemOdza/ACM-Research-Coding-Challenge-S21/README.md

 Regardless if you can or cannot answer the question, provide a short explanation of how you got your solution or how you think it can be solved in your README.md file.
 However, we highly recommend giving the challenge a try, you just might learn something new!

+---

-SOURCES:
+## SOURCES:

 Libraries used:

--BioPython/SeqIO to read and access the genbank data
+- BioPython/SeqIO to read and access the genbank data

--BioPython/GenomeDiagram to create and draw the diagram
+- BioPython/GenomeDiagram to create and draw the diagram

--ReportLab to create the image file and color the features on the diagram
+- ReportLab to create the .png image and color the features on the diagram

-Code read the .gb file and generate the diagram is a modified version of the code in the tutorial for Biopython's Genome Diagram Library.
+The code to read the .gb file and generate the diagram is a modified version of the code in the tutorial for Biopython's Genome Diagram Library.
 Link: http://biopython.org/DIST/docs/tutorial/Tutorial.html

-I used the Biopython official documentation throughout the project.
+I used the Biopython official documentation throughout the problem.
 Link: https://biopython.org/docs/1.75/api/Bio.Graphics.GenomeDiagram.html

+---

+## Notes:

+I decided to write the program in Python as the question suggested since:

+- I felt like it would be the most straightforward way to solve the problem

+- Most of the libraries that I saw that pertained to biology/genetics were for Python

+- I feel Python would be most common in research, so I wanted to use this as a refresher.

+The first thing I did was research circular genome maps as I did not know anything about genome mapping or the diagrams used.
+I wanted to make sure I understood the diagram I was trying to make before I made it.
+When I researched different libraries for visualizing biological data, I found BioJava, BioPython, and SeqAn.
+For the reasons I shared above, I chose BioPython and its GenomeDiagram package and began reading the documentation and the tutorial I linked earlier.
+GenomeDiagram was pretty simple to use so I was able to create the diagram and improve it without many problems.

+I found the problem very interesting since I haven't done anything like this before and was able to learn some new things.